microsoft/azure-pipelines-yaml/design/pipeline-resources.md

   - container: string # identifier for the container resource
     connection: string # service connection (Docker registry) to connect to the image registry;
     image: string # container image name, Tag/Digest is optional; defaults to latest image
+    options: string  # arguments to pass to container at startup
+    env: { string: string }  # list of environment variables to add
+    ports: [ string ] # ports to expose on the container
+    volumes: [ string ] # volumes to mount on the containe
 ```

 ### Examples